Internet entrepreneur Neil Patel shared 11 simple philosophies that changed his entrepreneurial life in a recent blog.

-So do yourself a favor and don’t waste your time with people who are closed mind.
+So do yourself a favour and don’t waste your time with people who are closed mind.

 The lesson that took me the longest to learn is that you have to help people out to get what you want.

 Business is all about relationships and you can’t keep asking people for favours without repaying them.

 Over the years I’ve learned that if I help people out, they will go an extra mile to help me out.

 And if you help people without expecting anything in return, people will go an extra 10 miles to help you.